raimannma/NEAT4J/CONTRIBUTING.md

 8. Enjoy being the wonderful person you are

-  After you’ve opened your pull request, [you should email me](mailto:hello@kennethormandy.com) your mailing address so I can mail you a personal thank you note.
+  After you’ve opened your pull request, [you should email me](mailto:raimannma@outlook.de) your mailing address, so I can mail you a personal thank you note.
 Seriously!

 ## Adding new features

 Thinking of adding a new feature?
 Cool!
-[Open an issue](https://github.com/kennethormandy/default/issues) and let’s design it together.
+[Open an issue](https://github.com/raimannma/NEAT4J/issues) let’s design it together.